 Summer is winding down and it’s time to start thinking about how to decorate our porch for Fall.
 This DIY Fall Wreath is a simple craft and idea for a beautiful seasonal touch.
-Making your own wreath isn’t as hard as you think, making it easy to make it just how you want it!
-Toni from Small Home Soul is showing us how she made this DIY Fall Wreath with this simple tutorial!
+Making your own wreath isn’t as hard as you think.
+Toni is showing us how she made this DIY Fall Wreath with this simple tutorial!
 Visit Small Home Soul for more beautiful home diy ideas!
+You may also enjoy this Coffee Filter Wreath!

 Hi Friends, I’m Toni from Small Home Soul and today I’m excited to be here for my first ever guest post.
 I’m sending a big thank you to Kim for this opportunity to share my creative side with you all today.
 I’m going to show you how I made my first ever DIY Fall Wreath.
 It’s a bunch of firsts for me today 🙂